Your Child, Challenged and Supported

 Methodology FAQs

 There will be no standardized testing as a general practice.
-However, for parents and young people who desire standardized testing, we can coordinate testing by the Utah State Board of Education (some tests require additional fees).
+However, for parents and young people who desire standardized testing, we can coordinate testing such as NWEA MAPS, or Utah RISE (some tests require additional fees).

 Emergence is the natural process of elements combining so that patterns and relationships become evident.